nbalepur/expository-text-generation/README.md

 ### Evaluation

-We also provide a script for the calculations for Traditional Metrics, Hallucinations, Entailment, and Contradictions.
+We also provide a script for the calculations for Traditional Metrics, Entailment, and Contradictions.
 FactCC can be calculated by following the instructions [here](https://github.com/salesforce/factCC).

 First, navigate to `/eval/`.
 You can run the following command to calculate the traditional metrics and hallucinations for IRP, LED, and RAG: